mbanks01/DSD-image-project/README.md

 - Transforms are stackable, combinations
 - Hue modification, brightness control, etc.

+Overall, this project used our knowledge of FPGAs and VHDL to implement an image output with transformations on input.

+## Timeline (12/16/2023 - 12/20/2023)
+(12/16/2023) - Development of RGB compatibility

+(12/16/2023) - Created functionality to display multiple colors at once.
+             - Converted 3-bit RGB to 8-bit RGB
+             - Created pixel mapping function
+             - Began DEMO 1 (Gradient)

+(12/17/2023) - Created controller functionality
+             - Finalized demos 1 and 2

+(12/18/2023) - Began writing report outline

+(12/19/2023) - Continued writing report, created visuals/graphics

+(12/20/2023) - Finished report

 A description of the expected behavior of the project, attachments needed (speaker module, VGA connector, etc.), related images/diagrams, etc.